 Dress sharply and have a clean shaven face (a beard is a nono anyways but it has a tendency to make men look older).
 International schools are much more open to hiring qualified teachers with less emphasis on age, skin color, sex, etc. Start with them first.
 Don’t bother with public schools at all.
 Some private schools may be good.

-1. There is a poor relationship between Thailand and the Philippines – Filipino teachers get paid what Thai teachers are paid even if they are fluent in English.
-So, 15,000 to 20,000 baht per month 2.
-TESOL/TEFL/CELTA – generally doesn’t matter but a specific school may prefer one or the other 3.
-Not that we’re aware of 4.
-The better salary is one-on-one based on the hourly wage AND because it will be less frustrating, but you would have to freelance (and not be eligible for a visa).
-On the chance that you find a school/language center that will put… Read more »
+4. The better salary is one-on-one based on the hourly wage AND because it will be less frustrating, but you would have to freelance (and not be eligible for a visa).
+On the chance that you find a school/language center that will put you on as a private tutor, they will pocket most of the hourly wage from the paying customer.

 Hi guys, good read!
 Just a quick question, I’m looking to go teach English in Thailand (like most here).
 Got my TEFL, BA in Publishing degree and general plan/timeline for heading over in September… One thing I’ve just noticed though is it seems to be 4 Year degree course required (which would be a BA Hons in my case).
 Is my BA going to be okay?
 Or will that be a problem?
 Just to clarify, my BA is a 3 year degree, although with resits it did take me 4 years to complete…